-2. Employees may use medical leave to obtain medical or dental care, to recuperate after childbirth or in the case of serious illness/accident involving parents or stepparents, children or stepchildren, spouses or a partner in a civil union, or others domiciled in the household.
+- 2. Employees may use medical leave to obtain medical or dental care, to recuperate after childbirth or in the case of serious illness/accident involving parents or stepparents, children or stepchildren, spouses, or other non-tenants domiciled in the household.
+Medical leave may be approved by the President or designee for persons not listed above.
+The denial of such approval is not grievable. - 3.
+Notice of illness or injury should be reported as soon as possible to the employee's immediate supervisor.
+If use of the leave extends beyond five (5) consecutive working days, or if the supervisor believes there has been an abuse of sick leave, a physician's statement may be required upon return to work in order for leave and pay for leave to be authorized.

-- 3. Notice of illness or injury should be reported as soon as possible to the employee's immediate supervisor.
-If use of the leave extends beyond five (5) consecutive working days, or if the supervisor believes there has been an abuse of sick leave, a physician's statement may be required upon return to work in order for leave and pay for leave to be authorized. - 4.
-Medical leave may be accumulated up to a maximum total of one hundred fifty (150) days. - 5.
-A sick leave bank is created for the purpose of providing sick leave to employees who have exhausted their sick leave and to allow them to receive leave donations as set forth below. - a.
+- 4. Medical leave may be accumulated up to a maximum total of one hundred fifty (150) days. - 5.
+A sick leave bank is created for the purpose of providing sick leave to employees who have exhausted their sick leave and to allow them to receive leave donations as set forth below.

+a.
 Donation to Sick Leave Bank

 Employees at a College may donate at any time to the College's sick leave bank.
 Unless otherwise authorized by the Dean of Administration, donations by an employee may not exceed ten (10) sick days within any 12-month period.
 Such donations shall not be designated for any particular employee.
-Twice annually, at the beginning of the each semester, the College shall notify employees of the opportunity to donate sick leave to the sick leave bank.
+Twice annually, at the beginning of each semester, the College shall notify employees of the opportunity to donate sick leave to the sick leave bank.